k1rezaei/k1rezaei.github.io/index.md

 advised by
 <a href="https://www.cs.umd.edu/~sfeizi/">Prof. Feizi</a>
 and <a href="https://www.cs.umd.edu/~hajiagha/">Prof. Hajiaghayi</a>.
-My research revolves around the interpretability and data attribution in machine learning models.
-I aim to unravel what these models learn, how they leverage their training data, and how they behave in practice.
-This involves identifying and understanding biases and failure modes within the models.
-Ultimately, my goal is to enhance model robustness and reliability!
+My research focuses on interpretability and evaluation in Generative AI (GenAI), encompassing diverse areas such as detecting failure modes in vision models, exploring knowledge localization in language and text-to-image models, and addressing compositionality challenges in text-to-image generation.

 <!-- In addition to my work in Deep Learning Robustness and Interpretability, I work in the area of Mechanism Design where my focus revolves around delegated choice mechanisms, addressing challenges such as information asymmetry and misaligned utility between principal and agents. -->